-I have just moved all of my Entry level workshops to the Makery Coworking located at 20 Bank St. in New Milford.
+My workshops have been moved from my past Warren Ct studio to the Makery Coworking located at 20 Bank St. in New Milford.
 Conveniently located just 30 minutes or less from towns like Danbury, Torrington, Southbury, Pawling NY, and Bristol.
-I'm happy to do one-on-one, small groups and can accommodate as many as 10 in the conference room.
+I'm happy to do one-on-one, small groups and can accommodate as many as 10.
 Workshops must be scheduled with ME in advance.

-If you would love to GIFT a workshop, WE DO GIFT CARDS!
+Want to GIFT a workshop?
+WE DO GIFT CARDS!
 Simply use the Contact form in the menu above.

 This is a basic exposure chart above depicting the relationships between ISO/Shutter Speed and F-stops

-My initial beginner's workshop (Pt.
-1) takes about 3 hours and I'll go over the Exposure Triangle with participants and teach you how these functions relate to each other.
-(ISO, Shutter Speed, and Aperture) I find the majority of nubie SLR/Mirrorless camera owners with manual controls are intimidated by their gear, especially after not seeing the results they expected.
-My approach to showing you the basic technical skills and navigating the controls and menu's is quite practical.
-It's my goal to take you beyond the uncertainty and confusion with manual controls and feeling comfortable making manual settings adjustments.
+My beginner's workshop takes about 2 1/2 - 3 hours.
+I'll review the Exposure Triangle (ISO, Shutter Speed, and Aperture) with participants and simplify this complicated relationship.
+I find the majority of newbie SLR/Mirrorless camera owners with manual controls are intimidated by their gear, especially after not seeing the results they expected.
+My approach to showing you the basic functions and navigating the menus is practical.
+It's my goal to have you feel confident making manual settings adjustments.
 Knowledge = power.
-It's time to tell the camera who's the boss!
-Discover the pure joy of using the camera's manual settings and gain confidence each and every time you use it.
+It's time to tell the camera who's the boss and discover the joy of using the camera's manual settings to make better images.
 Please note, my SLR and Mirrorless camera workshops cover the photography essence of these cameras and not the video capabilities.

-The entry-level (beginners) classes are $150.00 and last about 3 hours.
-Morning workshops begin at 9:00.
+The entry-level (beginners) classes are $150.00 and typically take 2 1/2 to 3 hours.
+Morning workshops begin at 9:15.
 I conduct these workshops at the Makery Coworking in New Milford, Ct.
 You may invite a non-photographer guest to accompany you for a $40.00 fee.
 A non-photographer guest could be a spouse, a friend or relative, personal aid etc..

-You should bring a digital SLR or Mirrorless camera along with a lens, a fully charged battery, memory cards and a healthy dose of enthusiasm!
+You should bring your DSLR or Mirrorless camera, along with a lens, a fully charged battery, memory cards and a healthy dose of enthusiasm!
 Asking questions is encouraged, I LOVE what I do and I am thrilled to be able to assist you.
-Lastly, my workshops are orientated more towards adults and not youngsters.
-This is purely based on the fact adults are discretionary users.
-I recommend workshop attendees to be aged 18 years or over.

 Learn to SEE, Visual Design, Effective compositions, Be Expressive, Define With Light